Ian Webster: Background

-Webster throughout his busy schedule as an athlete provided a foundation for other young athletes: investing in commercial property, business opportunities and an envious residential property portfolio throughout United Kingdom, Australia and the USA.
+Webster was born in Whiston, Merseyside, England.
+He set a world record, after having signed a sports contract at the age of 13.
+He later established another record as Wales rugby league’s highest single-game point scorer.
+Webster then became a boxer, where he gained international recognition, winning the Golden Gloves title twice and the Australian championship in three different weight divisions.
+Alongside his athletic career, Webster has also focused on creating various foundations, business ventures, and a residential property portfolio across the United Kingdom, Australia, and the United States.

 Webster once owned and run the popular Sportstek university throughout QLD for disengaged school students from varying backgrounds.
 Sportstek liquidated in 2016.
 However, in 2015 was reported as being worth 15 million dollars (Aus).
 Webster was linked to Petero Civonaceva, Jordan Belfort (better known as "the Wolf of Wall Street") and Rod Kafer (former Wallabies player) on his business endeavours.